CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 2. accept mobile and desktop media width if you want to adjust these sizes on a case by case basis.

 You can of course adjust the sizes of attributes baased on your customization's needs directly in the component.

-<a name="404"></a>

-### 404

-As we are creating a fully static site, we need to generate a 404 page per locale and rewrite paths with the hosting provider.
-This is respectively handled in `src/routes/404.astro` for the page and in the `public/_redirects` file for rewriting paths for projects hosted on **Netlify**.
-For other hosting providers, or if you want a solution for a hybrid/server-side rendering site, please look at the [i18n package documentation](https://astro-i18n.netlify.app/recipes/translated-404-pages/).

 <a name="astroContentCollections"></a>